geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 And when they're in float 32, it's one gigabyte.
 If we shrink it down, we can get it down.
 We can quantize it to something, and it'll work.
-We'd have to modify the Llama inference code, because that's not implemented in there yet.
+We'd have to modify the LLaMA inference code, because that's not implemented in there yet.
 But I'm sure we could do it.
 I don't know what the speed cost would be.
 But yeah, it's all doing.